Gold futures gain 0.02% on global cues

-Analysts said fresh positions built up by participants, largely in sync with a firm trend, supported the upside in gold prices at futures trade here.
+At the Multi Commodity Exchange, gold for delivery in June moved up by Rs 6, or 0.02 percent, to Rs 31,774 per 10 gram in a business turnover of 641 lots.

-Gold prices rose 0.02 percent to Rs 31,774 per 10 gram in futures trade on April 5 on speculative buying triggered by a firm domestic trend.
+Gold prices rose 0.02 percent to Rs 31,774 per 10 gram in futures trade Friday on speculative buying triggered by a firm domestic trend.

 The far-month August contract too was trading higher by Rs 2, or 0.01 percent, at Rs 31,902 per 10 gram in 585 lots.